Baruch Singer: Biography

 Singer was born to a Jewish family, the son of rabbi Yitzhak Singer.
 In 1983, while living on the Lower East Side and in the midst of writing his doctoral dissertation in clinical psychology at Harvard University, his cousin Rabbi Joseph Singer referred a local builder, David Disenhouse, to invite him as a partner to renovate a vacant apartment building on the Lower East Side.
 Singer accepted and this led to a ten-year relationship (ending when Disenhouse moved to Israel).

 Singer specialized in purchasing and leasing distressed residential properties in Harlem, Hamilton Heights, Manhattan Valley, and Washington Heights.
 After an existing tenant vacated, he would renovate the apartment and then find tenants to replace the prior occupants.
 Although the buildings were often crime-ridden, Singer claims that he would make sure that the new tenants were told upfront about the problems they were moving into before signing a lease.
 Singer always lets tenants break a lease and personally meets every new tenant.
 He has been variously credited with or blamed for the gentrification of poorer neighborhoods by hipsters as well as being branded a "slumlord."
-Once he is able to renovate all the apartments in a building having churned through the legacy tenants, he completes the renovation by finishing the hallways and common areas enabling him to the increase the rent in the now secure building to closer to market rates.
+Once he is able to renovate all the apartments in a building having churned through the legacy tenants, he completes the renovation by finishing the hallways and common areas enabling him to increase the rent in the now secure building to closer to market rates.